92: MEETING CLINTON WAS ‘CLOSE, BUT NO CIGARS’!

 My left shin and ankle had been caulked; my stocking was re-painted an off-white to match my right leg; and I was looking good.
 The timing was perfect, too.
 It was April 12, 2019 and as I was placed back into the camera case for the short trip to Detroit, I could feel the nervousness in the air at home.
 For the past several months my photographer had a ticket to the Motor City’s Fox Theater where Bill and Hillary Clinton were scheduled to speak.
 The event, which was going to be mediated by comedic actor Ben Stiller, was called “An Evening With The Clintons” and Tom’s ticket had our seat reserved in the second row and in the center of the stage.
 But there was more; and it was that additional part that made my head wiggle more than normal.
 It turned out that my photographer had also purchased the ‘Meet and Greet’ package where the two of us would get up close and personal with the Clintons.
 Tom had one goal for the night: Get Bill Clinton to hold me while he and Hillary stood next to us for the official photo that was part of the package.

 Although my camera guy figured the ‘Meet and Greet’ would be held after the main event, he wanted to arrive at the Fox Theater early – primarily so he could find adequate parking and beat the crowd to retrieve his ticket from will-call.
 In a last moment decision, Tom’s wife bought a single “nosebleed” ticket from Mongo who was unable to attend.
 Vicki wasn’t as excited to see the Clintons as my photographer was, but she didn’t want him to the make the trip to Detroit and back alone.
 In another last second decision, just before we headed out to the Avenger, my photographer grabbed his Bill Clinton bobble head from the shelf and slid him into the camera case alongside me.
-Not only did that surprise me, I was upset.
+Not only did that surprise me, but I was also upset.
 My first reaction was: “Was he trying to replace me with Clinton because he’s in better shape and the two of them share the same birthday.”
 But then I heard Tom say to his wife: “I’m going to take my Clinton bobble head along with T.J. because I have a feeling Bill’s going to ask about it.
 I’ll hold Clinton and the President can hold onto Jefferson during our photo-op.”
 Traffic was light during our 52-mile drive to ‘The Fox’; Vicki parked the Avenger in the Comerica Park lot that was located across Woodward Avenue from the theater.
 After I posed for a photo with the exterior of the famed Detroit landmark, Tom went inside the Fox Theater and got his ticket from will-call.
 Ticket in hand, the four of us were headed to Hockeytown Café for an early dinner.

 As I stood in front of the Fox Theater in Detroit, I thought to myself: “In a few hours, I will be in the hands of President Bill Clinton.”